ACF

 • Set up reporting processes to file electronic import realisation reports for PI/LS-covered shipments.

-Assess zone strategy: imports routed via TPB/KPBPB/KEK may obtain warehousing efficiencies, but domestic release will trigger full import controls; certain categories are regulated at all stages including entry.
+• Assess zone strategy: while imports routed via TPB/KPBPB/KEK may obtain warehousing efficiencies, full import controls will apply upon domestic release will trigger full import controls; certain categories are regulated at all stages including entry.

 We acknowledge that the above information has been compiled from Ministry of Trade.